realm/SwiftLint/README.md

 analyzer_rules: # rules run by `swiftlint analyze`
   - explicit_self

-# case-sensitive paths to include during linting.
+# Case-sensitive paths to include during linting.
 Directory paths supplied on the
 # command line will be ignored.
 included:
   - Sources